nishanh/OpenSilverPdfViewer/README.md

 - Since all Pdf loading/processing happens on the **client**, you should avoid using any memory-intensive or excessively high page count documents with this demo.
 Doing so will choke the browser into non-responsiveness or crash it altogether.
 PDF.JS is meant to stream Pdf data from a server which is absent here and partial loading is not an option on the client-side.

+- Using the system file dialog within the app after launching the application into a secondary browser tab will cause Kestrel to abort.
+This happens even when cancelling the dialog.
+This is an **OpenSilver** issue.

 - **HTMLCanvs** renderer with **BlobElement** content has poor performance.
 Especially noticeable in Thumbnail view-mode.
 I'm sure this is my fault somewhere.

 - Repeatedly acquiring Javascript **CanvasContext2d** objects is expensive in terms of performance.
 More work needs to be done in this area.